Are you wondering what’s causing your heel pain?

 - You can’t put weight on the foot

 - Your heel pain is sharp, stabbing or severe

 - You have severe swelling

 - You develop a “pins and needles” sensation in the feet

-Our podiatrist, Dr. Rogers, is proud to serve the Wilmette, North Shore, Skokie, and Evanston, IL, communities.
+Our podiatrist, Dr. Rogers, is proud to serve the Wilmette, IL, community.
 If you are dealing with heel pain, turn to the experts today.
 Call Wilmette Foot and Ankle Clinic at (847) 256-4434.